Economy of South Africa: Telecommunications

 The domestic telecommunications infrastructure provides modern and efficient service to urban and rural areas.
 This includes cellular and internet services from 5G to Gigabit Broadband.

 In 1997, Telkom, the South African telecommunications parastatal, was partly privatised and entered into a strategic equity partnership with a consortium of SBC (AT&T), in exchange for a monopoly to provide certain services for 5 years.
-Telkom assumed an obligation to facilitate network modernisation and expansion into the unserved areas.
+Telkom assumed an obligation to facilitate network modernization and expansion into the unserved areas.
 A Second Network Operator, Neotel was to be licensed to compete with Telkom across its spectrum of services in 2002.
 Licensing officially began in late 2005.

 Five mobile-phone companies provide service to over 50 million subscribers, with South Africa considered to have the 4th most advanced mobile telecommunications network worldwide.
 The five major cellular providers are Vodacom, MTN, Cell C(Vodacom), Telkom Mobile(8.ta) and Rain, with Neotel owned by Liquid Telecoms not offering mobile service anymore.

 South African companies which provide services related to the Space industry, also increasing, and with the correct government legislation and support, this sector is expected to grow in South Africa.

 Business process outsourcing

 Over the last few decades, South Africa and particularly the Cape Town region has established itself as a successful call centre and business process outsourcing destination.
-With a highly talented pool of productive labour and with Cape Town sharing cultural affinity with Britain, large overseas firms such as Lufthansa, Amazon.com, ASDA, The Carphone Warehouse, Delta Airlines and many more have established inbound call centres within Cape Town as a means of utilising Cape Town's low labour costs and talented labour force.
+With a highly talented pool of productive labour and with Cape Town sharing cultural affinity with Britain, large overseas firms such as Lufthansa, Amazon.com, ASDA, The Carphone Warehouse, Delta Air Lines and many more have established inbound call centres within Cape Town as a means of utilising Cape Town's low labour costs and talented labour force.